google/zetasql/docs/aggregate-dp-functions.md

 GROUP BY item;

 -- These results will change each time you run the query.
--- Smaller aggregations may be removed.
+-- Smaller aggregations might be removed.
 /*----------+------------------*
  | item     | average_quantity |
  +----------+------------------+